routerman/python-code-splitter/README.md

 # python-code-splitter

-A script to split Python code by classes and functions.
+A tool to split Python code by classes and functions.

 ## Install